Helpline 07939 046 030

 We want to equip you with the ability and tools to build confidence and independence, so you can take charge of your healthcare.

-As well as our regional Specialist Nurse/Advisors, we offer a host of downloadable literature and are linked to many other useful charities that will help you navigate education, employment and the benefits systems.
+We are linked to many other helpful charities that will help you make your way through the education, employment and benefits systems.

 We also run closed community support groups for you to talk to each other.